QuantEcon/phd_workshops/README.md

 # 2017 PhD Workshops on Computational Methods

-In August-September 2017, [QuantEcon](https://quantecon.org/) will run a series of workshops for students entering US PhD programs in economics.
+In August-September 2017, [QuantEcon](https://quantecon.org/) will run a series of workshops for PhD students in US economics programs.

 ### Outline